Resident Services

 FSS Program Requirements

-• Participants must sign a Contract of Participation (COP) and ITSP; and agree to be free of welfare for at least 12 consecutive months prior to their COP end date
+• Participants must sign a Contract of Participation (COP) and an individual training and service plan (ITSP); which requires one to be employed and to be free of welfare at graduation.

 Benefits of Enrolling in FSS

-• FSS offers assistance in the following areas: Building/restoring credit, Budget development, Asset building, Obtaining GED, Resume preparation, Job preparation (new/better), Career development, Post-secondary/Vocational education…and many others
+• FSS assists in the following areas: Building/restoring credit, Budget development, Asset building, Obtaining GED, Resume preparation, Job preparation (new/better), Career development, Post-secondary/Vocational education…and many others.

 Transportation assistance